afideesign/our-photobooth/README.md

-# Underwater Photobooth Web App 🐠
+# My Small Valentine Gift to My Bae ❤️

-An underwater-themed photobooth web application built with vanilla HTML, CSS, and JavaScript.
-Add cute sea creatures and bubbles to your photos and download them as a photo strip🐡
+A Valentine-themed photobooth web application built with vanilla HTML, CSS, and JavaScript.
+Add cute chiikawas and friends to your photos and download them as a photo strip❤️

 ## Features
 - Live camera preview and photo capture